 Other: measures of college attainment (including some college completion, Associate’s and Bachelor’s degrees) employment status

-The researchers are estimating a regression relating educational outcomes to measures of college access.
+The research team is estimating a regression relating educational outcomes to measures of college access.
 The collection of state-by-year and cohort indicator variables is included in the model so that estimates of the effects of college access on attainment represent “differences in differences” in educational attainment over birth state and cohort.